ideaflare/embark/README.md

 // delete
 bool hasSheepVanished = io.Delete(id);

-// non-type specific collection if you want to save Apples & Oranges in the same fruit collection var io = db["fruit"];
+// non-type specific if you want to mix Apples & Oranges objects in the same collection var io = db["fruit"];
 ```
 ###All the commands are